In this article:

 Install WordPress on Your New Host

 - Use your new host’s WordPress installation instructions.
 Keep in mind that you don’t need to customize or make any content in your new site, the following steps will overwrite any changes you make

-- Install Total Upkeep in your new WordPress
+- Install our Total Upkeep backup plugin in your new WordPress site.

 Back Up on Your Current Host